Mount Sinai Health System Hospital Campuses: Beth Israel Medical Center • Beth Israel Brooklyn • The Mount Sinai Hospital

 As an autoimmune disease, myasthenia gravis involves the body attacking its own tissue as a result of an overproduction of antibodies, in this case, for a neurotransmitter called acetylcholine.
 In myasthenia gravis, the body's antibodies block the ability of muscles to receive impulses transmitted through acetylcholine.

 The cause of myasthenia gravis is unknown at this time, but symptoms can be controlled and the condition managed so that patients can function normally.
 Medications are available to improve muscle strength and suppress the abnormal production of antibodies.
 Surgical removal of the thymus gland may help some patients.
-With treatment, the latest of which can be found at Continuum, patients with myasthenia gravis have an excellent outlook for leading normal, or nearly normal, lives.
+With treatment, patients with myasthenia gravis have an excellent outlook for leading normal, or nearly normal, lives.

 For assistance in locating a neuromuscular disorder specialist for evaluation of myasthenia gravis, contact our Physician Referral Service, Monday through Friday, 9am to 5pm at (866) 318-8756.